avirakesh/bedside-pi/README.md

     pip 23.0.1 from /home/pi/projects/bedside-pi/env/lib/python3.11/site-packages/pip (python 3.11)
     ```

-2. Set up virtual environment (Optional but recommended)
+2. Set up virtual environment (Optional, but recommended)

     It is generally recommended to have virtual environments for different Python projects.
     This allows various python projects to use their own dependency versions without interfering